Piyush-BA/concur-manual/docs/request.md

 <img src="{{ site.url }}{{ site.baseurl }}\assets\images\request\req8.png">

-#### 2. Click on requests tab to view the list of requests.
+#### 2. Click on the "Requests" tab to view the list of requests.

 <img src="{{ site.url }}{{ site.baseurl }}\assets\images\request\req9.png">

 ```
-A list of Requests waiting for your approval will be listed, if any.
+A list of Requests waiting for your approval will be listed if any.
 ```

 #### 3. Click on the request and review all the necessary information from the "Request Header" section.
 Such as: